Class determinations (CDs) under the ACVM Act 1997

-A class determination tells you whether your product is considered an agricultural compound under the ACVM Act.
-Find out about class determinations and how to get one.
+Class determinations (CDs) tell you if your product is an agricultural compound under the Agricultural Compounds and Veterinary Medicines (ACVM) Act 1997.
+Find out if you need a class determination and how to get one.

 A class determination tells you the status of your product under the Agricultural Compounds and Veterinary Medicines (ACVM) Act 1997.